Igalia/acacia/README.md

 - Under workloads: Desktop Development

 In VS Code, set the compiler:
-- view -> command pallet -> cmake select kit -> clang with MSVC like command line
+- view -> command palette -> cmake select kit -> clang with MSVC like command line

 Git for windows (this also installs git bash, very nice to have!):
 - https://git-scm.com/download/win